iandunn/no-build-tools-no-problems/readme.md

 1. Make changes
 1. Refresh

-Seriously, that's it 🥃 🍰
+Seriously, that's it. 🥃 🍰

 You can write standard React components with ES6, ES modules, and use any of the components/packages that Gutenberg provides.
 The only difference is that you'll write templates with [HTM](https://github.com/developit/htm) instead of JSX.